Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Main results

 \subsection{Upper and lower bounds for belief propagation}

 Let $\sigma \in \{0,1\}^n$ denote the indicator vector of $C^\ast$ and $A$ denote the adjacency matrix of the graph $G.$ To detect whether a given vertex $i$ is in the community, a natural approach is to compare the log likelihood ratio $\log \frac{\prob{G| \sigma_i =1 } }{ \prob{G | \sigma_i =0 } } $ to a certain threshold.
 However, it is often computationally expensive to evaluate the log likelihood ratio.
-As we show in this paper, when the average degree scales as $n^{o(1)}$, the neighborhood of vertex $i$ is locally tree-like with high probability; moreover, on the tree, the log likelihoods can be computed recursively via belief propagation exactly.
+As we show in this paper, when the average degree scales as $n^{o(1)}$, the neighborhood of vertex $i$ is tree-like with high probability as long as the radius $t$ of the neighorhood satisfies $(2+np)^t=n^{o(1)}$; moreover, on the tree, the log likelihoods can be exactly computed in a finite recursion via belief propagation.
 These two observations together suggest the following belief propagation algorithm for approximately computing the log likelihoods for the community recovery problem (See \prettyref{lmm:BPTree} for derivation of belief propagation algorithm on tree).
 Let $\partial i$ denote the set of neighbors of $i$ in $G$ and